mcmarafino/CIS124/Lab 1.12/README.md

 - Student Name: Michela Marafino
 - Date: 2023-10-11

-This lab was submitted through an alternative repository link at: https://github.com/greatbaycc/module-1-in-class-lab-mcmarafino
+This lab was submitted through Zybooks because I initially did it in class on one of the desktops at school.